nebhead/PlexPostProc/README.md

 If you're like me, you probably just want a no-frills/no-fuss script to convert your recorded content from Plex DVR, down to a much smaller file size.
 Personally, I wanted to downsize more significantly, so I convert to 720p as well.
 Your mileage may vary and you can play with handbrake's settings to get just the right config for you.

 I was getting frustrated trying to get FFMpeg and Comskip working / built / installed so I basically went the easy route and just installed handbrake CLI (for headless operation) and a very, very simple script to do the conversion.
 All seems to be working fine in its current state so I'm happy to share with the world.

 Update: I've added FFMPEG support because I found I had audio synch issues with HandBrake CLI.

+Update: Added some logging and lockfile capability (inspired by (this blog by thatvirtualboy)[https://thatvirtualboy.com/2017/11/28/plex-dvr-postprocessing-script.html]), to try and work around an issue with Plex where it deletes all .grab folders/files after one script completes.
+This obviously isn't a good scenario if we have simultaneous scripts running.

 ## Prereqs
 FFMPEG